 - Microsoft EXCEL for spreadsheet and simple graphical analysis

-- Spartan Pro and Gaussian (with WebMO front end) for Quantum Chemical Calculations
+- Gaussian and Gamess (via WebMO front end) for Quantum Chemical Calculations (Note 1)

-ConQuest software for searching the Cambridge Structure Database.
+- ConQuest software for searching the Cambridge Structure Database.
 We have software available from on-campus sites for searching and retrieving atomic coordinates from small-molecule crystal structures.
 See Rob Scarrow or Alex Norquist for a password and instructions to use this software.
+(Note 1)

 There are also a number of free software resources used and recommended by our faculty members.
 Links to software download pages are provided below:

 KnowItAll (Academic Edition) from BioRad is a structure drawing program also is able to figure out IUPAC names and simulates NMR spectra of small organic molecules.
 It only is available for Windows, and you must register with BioRad to get the free software.
 (T. Newirth 10/04)